jundalisay/sp/content/en/research/indian/gospel/chapter-02b.md

 He cancelled his plan.
 The Master said to him:

+{{< l a="Ramakrishna" >}}
-"You have so many things to attend to.
+You have so many things to attend to.
 Besides, you have to edit a newspaper.
 You have no time to come to Dakshineswar. so I have come to see you.
 When I heard of your illness I vowed green coconut and sugar to the Divine Mother for your recovery.
 I said to Her, 'Mother, if something happens to Keshab, with whom shall I talk in Calcutta?'"
+{{< /l >}}

 Sri Ramakrishna spoke to Pratap and the other Brahmo devotees.
 M. was seated near by.
 Pointing to him, the Master said to Keshab: